LidorLevi123/Ticket-Addon/README.md

 ## Acknowledgments

 - Ariel University for providing the base ticket system
 - All contributors who have helped improve this extension

----

-*Note: All images shown are placeholders.
-Please replace them with actual screenshots and diagrams of your extension in action.*